 With charitable status comes the expectation that your organization will be in control of its funding or pass the funding along to other Canadian charities (qualified donees) and that your charitable endeavors will benefit the public.
-CRA requires an application [form T2050] and an annual report [form T3010].
+CRA requires an application and an annual report.

 The application process involves documentation including constitution and bylaws, list of directors, proposed budget, and information on your purpose and objectives.
-Be sure to carefully complete the application form, T2050, and provide the requested documents.
+For information on how to apply and what documents need to be supplied, click here.
+Be sure to carefully complete the application form and provide the requested documents.

 Once registered as a Canadian charity, it is important that you file an annual report, T3010, to maintain your charitable status.
 This report is due no later than six months after your fiscal year end.
 The report will summarize your income and the use of funds and report on the activity of the organization.
 The report will update information on directors or leadership, report on gifts to qualified donees, donation receipts issued and any foreign activity.
 Although the report may seem cumbersome, it is critical that it is completed and filed on time.
 Working papers should be kept on file to indicate what accounts relate to the reported figures and how other information was gathered so that if CRA were to question the report, the information could easily be explained.